VincentBounce/WindowsContextMenuTools/README.md

 Each [prompt here]:

-- can be run normally or as Administrator
+- can be run normally or as Administrator (please note "run as Administrator" doesn't apply from folder's shortcuts .lnk)

-- it applies on all folders on both File Explorer left and right panes.
+- it applies from any folder on both File Explorer left and right panes.

-- doesn't apply Windows Libraries
+- doesn't apply from Windows Libraries

-- doesn't apply directly on drives like C:\ or D:\
+- doesn't apply from drives like C:\ or D:\

-- on Windows 10 or 11, it opens on a terminal window
+- on Windows 10 or 11, it opens on a classic terminal window

 - on Windows 11 only, if optional [Microsoft Windows Terminal] is installed, it opens prompt inside